 I suppose one reason Mother’s Day is widely loved is because motherhood is so natural.
 In a just published book Mom Genes, Abigail Tucker amusingly describes the role of various hormones, male and female, zipping around in the body of a newly pregnant woman.
-Then there is the social side of motherhood: from the ecstasy of sex to the labor and pain of childbirth, to the joy of discovering: “It’s a boy,” or “It’s a girl.”
-(OK, we did it the old-fashioned way, but it’s a joy whenever it happens – unless you happen to be Henry VIII, in which case only “it’s a boy” works – Peggy and I have been watching Wolf Hall.)
+Then there is the social side of motherhood: from the ecstasy of sex to the labor and pain of childbirth, to the joy of discovering “It’s a boy,” or “It’s a girl.”
+(OK, my wife and I did it the old-fashioned way, but it’s a joy whenever it happens – unless you happen to be Henry VIII, in which case only “it’s a boy” works – Peggy and I have been watching Wolf Hall.)
 So when a mother offers her breast to her newborn infant, it is the first act of opening her heart: “Welcome to the world!
 Come to me and I will give you refreshment.”
-That sounds something like Jesus’ “comfortable word” of love – “Come to me and I will refresh you” – which he learned at His mother’s breast.
+That sounds something like Jesus’ “comfortable word” of love – “Come to me and I will refresh you” – which He learned at His mother’s breast.

-So with this in mind, I want to propose this: Jesus loves the church His bride and mother” and so should you.
+So with this in mind, I want to propose this: Jesus loves the church His bride and mother and so should you.
 To paraphrase our sermon theme: “If you love me, love my Church.”

 Let’s continue to think about Jesus and His earthly mother, the Virgin Mary.
-One strange thing about Jesus of Nazareth is that from childhood on, he displayed a rather formal relationship with His mother Mary, some might even say cool and aloof.
+One strange thing about Jesus of Nazareth is that from childhood on, He displayed a rather formal relationship with His mother Mary, some might even say cool and aloof.
 In His first sign, the marriage at Cana, His mother urges Him to help out with the wine shortage, and He replies: “Woman, what is that to me?
 My time has not come” (John 2:4).
 Later, when His mother and brothers seek an audience with Him, He turns them down saying, “‘Who is my mother, and who are my brothers?’
-And stretching out his hand toward his disciples, he says, ‘Here are my mother and my brothers!’”
+And stretching out His hand toward His disciples, He says, ‘Here are my mother and my brothers!’”
 (Mat 12:48-49).
 In another incident, a woman called out to Jesus (in the rather blunt words of the KJV: “‘Blessed is the womb that bare thee, and the paps which thou hast sucked.’
 But he said, ‘Yea rather, blessed are they that hear the word of God, and keep it’” (Luke 11:27-28).
 These responses, one might say, are a strange way to honor one’s mother, not to mention that she’s the Virgin Mary!
 I doubt that Jesus ever sent a bouquet of roses and a Hallmark card to Mary on Mother’s Day!